 Whether you’re a frequent flyer or you only get on an airplane once in a blue moon, you should be aware of all that you’re entitled to as an airline passenger.
 Knowing your airline passenger bill of rights will help you feel more at ease when something unexpected occurs at the airport or on the airplane.

 When you pay for a flight ticket, you should know the full cost of the ticket – including government taxes and fees – as part of the DOT’s full fare advertising rule.
-You also have a right to know about all fees pertaining to baggage, meals, reservation changes or cancellations and advanced or upgraded seating before your flight.
+You also have a right to know about all fees pertaining to baggage, meals, reservation changes, cancellations and advanced or upgraded seating before your flight.

-Ticket changes and cancellations
+Ticket Changes and Cancellations

 As part of the airline passenger bill of rights, airlines must let you change or cancel your reservation within 24 hours of booking without charging a fee.
 But be sure to read the fine print.
 A non-refundable ticket could become refundable if the airline is the direct reason for your cancellation, such a nonstop flight being converted into a connecting flight.